Manual2Skill++: Connector-Aware General Robotic Assembly from Instruction Manuals via Vision-Language Models: method

-For example, consider the first assembly step of the IKEA chair in~\Cref{fig: pipeline}(1).
+For example, consider the first assembly step in~\Cref{fig: pipeline}(1).
 The manual input is the first page of the assembly instructions (denoted with step number 1 on the top left).
 The two components involved are the h-shaped side frame (10 red dots representing attachment points) and the curved backrest panel (6 red dots).
-All attachment points are labeled with unique indexes in the component images, but only some labels are displayed in~\Cref{fig: pipeline} for readability.
+All attachment points are uniquely indexed, though only some are shown in~\Cref{fig: pipeline} for readability.
 These component inputs show 16 candidate attachment points in total.
 Given this information, the VLM first infers from the manual that the step requires two wooden dowels.
 It then reasons over the candidate points and predicts the exact pairs for each dowel: [1B, 5E] and [1C, 5F].
-These predicted pairs are depicted in the “Part and Connector Relation” panel of~\Cref{fig: pipeline}(1).
-Finally, the VLM processes each subsequent assembly step in the same manner to predict attachment point pairings for the other required connectors.
+The VLM repeats this for all subsequent steps to predict attachment point pairings for the other required connectors.
 These predicted pairings collectively form the connection edges of the hierarchical graph.

 We implement this input-output process via a two-stage prompting strategy.
 In Stage 1, the VLM uses the manual input to estimate the number and type of connectors that are placed on each component.
-For example, in our chair's first assembly step, the VLM's output is \{“h-shaped side frame”: [2, “dowel”], “curved backrest panel”: [2, “dowel”]\}.
-This indicates that two attachment points on the side frame will be paired with two attachment points on the backrest using 2 dowels.
+For the chair's first step, the output is \{“h-shaped side frame”: [2, “dowel”], “curved backrest panel”: [2, “dowel”]\}, indicating that two attachment points on the side frame will be paired with two attachment points on the backrest using 2 dowels.
 Obtaining this high-level information restricts the subsequent search of a connector's possible attachment points to a specific component rather than all components in the assembly, drastically reducing the combinatorial complexity of matching attachment points into binary pairs.
 In Stage 2, the VLM identifies precise attachment point pairs for each connector using the output of Stage 1, along with the same manual and component images as input.
 For example, in the chair's first assembly step, after determining that there should be two dowels connecting the two components, Stage 2 outputs the two exact pairs, [1B, 5E] and [1C, 5F].
 Repeating both stages across all assembly steps yields the complete hierarchical graph.

 By extracting the connector information from manuals and formulating the assembly process into a structured hierarchical graph, \ours\ achieves general task understanding for a spectrum of assembly tasks and empowers downstream assembly execution.